 Interest Rate Source (Fixed or Indexed)

-The frequency for which the interest is reviewed is determined when creating a product.
-If there is a new Index at that point, then all the loans using an Index Interest Rate will be updated.
+The frequency at which the interest rate should be reviewed is determined when creating a product and can be set on a daily, weekly or monthly basis.
+If there is a new rate when the review is made, then all loans using that source as an Index Interest Rate will be updated.

 Consider a loan with the following terms: